 Q: Does an employee qualify for leave for a COVID-19 related reason even if they have already used some or all of their leave under the Family and Medical Leave Act (FMLA)?

 A: If an employee is an eligible employee, they are entitled to PHEL regardless of how much leave they have taken under the FMLA.

 Q: Are the PHEL requirements retroactive?

-A: The requirements take effect January 1, 2021 and cannot be applied retroactively.
+A: The requirements took effect January 1, 2021 and cannot be applied retroactively.

 Q: What documents do employees need to provide to their agency for PHEL?

 A: Documentation is not required for PHEL.
 However, employees shall notify their supervisors or managers of their need for leave as soon as practicable if (1) the need for leave is foreseeable and (2) the employer's place of business is not closed.